-GXO CEO Wilson to Step Down as Company Spurns Offers
+GXO CEO Wilson to Step Down as Company Spurns Sale Offers

-Wilson Told Board He Will Retire in 2025; He Has Held the Top Post Since GXO Was Spun Off From XPO in 2021
+Wilson, Who Will Retire in 2025, Has Held Top Post Since GXO Was Spun Off From XPO in 2021

 GXO facility with Malcolm Wilson inset photo

-Malcolm Wilson will continue to lead the company during the search for a successor.
+Malcolm Wilson will continue to lead GXO during the company's search for a successor.
 (GXO)

 [Stay on top of transportation news: Get TTNews in your inbox.]

-“My time at GXO has been the highlight of my three decades in logistics,” Wilson said.
+“My time at GXO has been the highlight of my three decades in logistics,” Wilson said in the statement.
 “We have an outstanding organization that embraces new technologies, keeping us at the forefront of the industry.
 I’m grateful to the team and our customers for their support — and I look forward to working with the board to ensure the company is in excellent hands.”

-Wilson also oversaw the company growing to 130,000 employees and more than 200 million square feet of facility space across its global operations.
-The company also completed acquisitions during that time.
+Wilson oversaw the company as it grew to 130,000 employees and more than 200 million square feet of facility space across its global operations.
+The company also completed acquisitions during his tenure.

 RELATED: GXO Plans 400 More Layoffs This Year

-“Malcolm’s countless contributions to GXO and its legacy parent XPO span nearly a decade,” GXO Board Chairman Brad Jacobs said.
+“Malcolm’s countless contributions to GXO and its legacy parent XPO span nearly a decade,” GXO Board Chairman Brad Jacobs said in the statement.
 “Under his leadership, GXO has added more than $3 billion of revenue and received global recognitions each year for innovation and workplace culture.
 Our incoming CEO will inherit a best-in-class management team and strong industry positioning, while Malcolm will embark on a well-deserved retirement.”

 See more transportation stock listings